How to Engrave Copper: 10 Popular FAQs

 Traditional hand engraving:

-1. Engraving knife or chisel engraving:
+1. Graver or chisel engraving:

-1. Etching:
+2. Etching:

-Technique: Applying an acid-resistant substance (e.g. wax or a special resist material) to protect certain areas of the copper while exposing the rest to an acid bath.
+Technique: Applying an acid-resistant substance (e.g., wax or a special resist material) to protect certain areas of the copper while exposing the rest to an acid bath.

 Modern methods: